What is a Limited Liability Company?

 EIN: If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN), even if it has no employees.
 If you form a one-member LLC, you must obtain an EIN for it only if it will have employees or you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
 You may obtain an EIN by completing an online application on the IRS website.
 There is no filing fee.

-Business Licenses: Depending on the type of business and where it is located, your LLC may need to obtain other local and state business licenses.
+Business Licenses: Depending on its type of business and where it is located, your LLC may need to obtain other local and state business licenses.
 The Connecticut Economic Resource Center directs businesses to the appropriate agencies to ensure they are properly registered, licensed or permitted within the state.

-In some cases, for example, if you will be selling goods and collecting sales tax or if you have employees, you'll need to register with the Connecticut Department of Revenue Services (DRS).
+In some cases, for example if you will be selling goods and collecting sales tax or if you have employees, you'll need to register with the Connecticut Department of Revenue Services (DRS).
 For most purposes, you can register either online or on paper (Form REG-1, Business Taxes Registration Application).
 Connecticut also imposes a separate biennial (every other year) $250 Business Entity Tax (BET).
-See the Business Entity Tax webpage for more information.
+See the Busienss Entity Tax webpage for more information.

 For more information on state LLC tax registration, see Nolo's article Connecticut LLC Annual Report and Tax Requirements.